cloudflare/cloudflare-docs-engine/src/content/learning/using-durable-objects.md

 Durable Objects are named instances of a class you define.
 Just like a class in object-oriented programming, the class defines the methods and data a Durable Object can access.

 Today, Wrangler does not support managing Durable Objects.
-There are five steps to creating a Durable Object:
+There are four steps to creating a Durable Object:

 * __Writing the class__ that defines a Durable Object.
-*
+* __Configuring the class as Durable Object namespace__ and uploading it to Cloudflare's servers.
-* __Binding that class__ into a Worker.
+* __Binding that namespace__ into a Worker.
-* __Instantiating a Durable Object__ from within a running Worker.
-* __Communicating with a Durable Object__ from a running Worker via the Fetch API.
+* __Instantiating and communicating with a Durable Object__ from a running Worker via the Fetch API.

 ## Writing a class that defines a Durable Object